tc39/proposal-source-phase-imports/README.md

 ## Q&A

-**Q**: How does this relate to evaluator attributes?
+**Q**: How does this relate to import assertions / evaluator attributes?

-**A**: Evaluator attributes affect the module request, while phase reflections do not affect the interpretation or idempotency of the module load.
+**A**: Import assertions are properties of the module request, while phase reflections represent phases of that specific request / key in the module map, without affecting the idempotency of the module load.

 **Q**: How does this relate to module expressions and compartments?